Innoble/playground-aez0swj4/statement.md

 can get much deeper than you would expect.
 My CSB bot currently uses roughly 60k simulations per turn where my rivals in the top 10 use over a million for the same depth of search.
 I can only imagine how well this bot will perform once it is properly optimized.

-## What are the advantages and limitations of this approach?
+## What are the advantages and limitations of Smitsimax?

 ### Advantages